mehtaruchi02/Smart-Device-Manager/README.md

        * Give wireless behavior to wired speakers.

 * Server-driven user-interface
-     * The server sends information about the user-interface ( type of widget, hint, default values, possible values, validation criteria etc) as data and the application parses that data to create user-interface at runtime dynamically.
+     * The server sends information about actions available and the user-interface ( type of widget, hint, default values, possible values, validation criteria etc) as per selected action.The application parses that user-interface information to create user-interface at runtime dynamically.
      This is useful when version conflict may arise between server and application i.e.  Server has new functionalities so now client also needs to keep making new user interfaces in order to remain in sync with server.

 * Provide a choice of communication interface (Bluetooth or Wi-Fi) to communicate with the connected system.